+All non-executive members of the Board participate on the Nomination Committee.
 Given the Board does not comprise a majority of independent directors, Recommendation 2.1 has not been met.
-The standalone Nomination Committee was established during the period to enable participation by all non-executive members of the Board.
 It is considered that the participation of the full non-executive Board in the Nomination Committee results in objective and thoughtful decision making processes around the Committee's nomination responsibilities.